mautic/mautic-wordpress/README.md

 [mauticfocus id="1"]
 ```

 Replace "1" with the focus ID you want to load.
 To get the ID of the focus, go to your Mautic, open the focus detail and look at the URL.
 The ID is right there.
-For example in this URL: http://yourmautic.com/s/focus/3.js the ID = 3.
+For example in this URL: http://yourmautic.com/s/focus/3.js the ID is 3.

 ### Mautic Dynamic Content